-This repository contains sources for a proof-of-concept "SQLite Archiver" program.
+This repository contains sources for the "SQLite Archiver" program.
 This program (named "sqlar") operates much like "zip", except that the compressed archive it builds is stored in an SQLite database instead of a ZIP archive.

 The motivation for this is to see how much larger an SQLite database file is compared to a ZIP archive containing the same content.
 The answer depends on the filenames, but 2% seems to be a reasonable guess.
 In other words, storing files as compressed blobs in an SQLite database file results in a file that is only about 2% larger than storing those same files in a ZIP archive using the same compression.